Web-Development-Environments-2023/assignment2-206749731_318194230/README.md

 # About
 The "About" section includes information about the challenges of creating a game and instructions for playing the game.

+#Game
+Thw "Game" section  contains canvas elements for the game.
+The startGameButton and logoutButton are input buttons that trigger the start of the game and reload the page, respectively.

 # Technologies Used
 HTML
 CSS